pavan98765/facial_recognition/README.md

 - face_recognition
 - Other relevant libraries (specified in individual script requirements)

 Feel free to explore each script for detailed instructions and usage.
-If you encounter any issues or have suggestions for improvement, please create an issue or pull request.

-Happy coding!